How to Subscribe to News Feeds and Blogs

 3. Type a name for your new folder, then click.
 To create subfolders of your folders, first select the folder you want as the parent folder, then click .

 4. Alternatively, you can organize your feeds by creating additional Feed Accounts.
 Just repeat step 1 for every account you want to create, giving each one a different name.
-Multiple accounts are useful if some feeds update frequently and others infrequently, as currently the update time is set per account only (Bug 257037).
-Also, only one unique feed url may be subscribed to per account.
+Multiple accounts are less useful now that individual feed update intervals have been implemented.

 The Feed Subscriptions dialog